Skip to contents

 data("fitted_model_maxnet", package = "kuenm2")

-# Import path to raster files with future predictors provided as example
+# Import path to raster files with future variables provided as example

 # The data is located in the "inst/extdata" folder.